Scary Halloween Food You've Never Considered

 - 1 2-litre bottle of 7-Up or Tonic Water [for an adult party, use Half Vodka, Half 7-Up for an Atomic Vodka-Seven]

 - 1 Pint of green or yellow Sherbet (lemon, lime, or combination)

 - Some green food coloring

 - Several clean plastic toy atrocities to float on the surface.
 Think Bag O' Bugs from Big Lots.

 - First, completely mix the frozen orange juice, frozen grape juice, 7-Up Tonic Water, and sherbet, with several drops of green food coloring in a large punch bowl.

 - For a larger amount of punch, double the recipe.

-I cringe when I see them in the grocery store.
-They need a Hazardous materials warning sign.
+I cringe when I see these things in the grocery store.
+They need a Hazardous Materials warning sign.